 Did you know that 1 in 4 children diagnosed with learning disorder actually have a vision problem?
-An annual eye exam can help ensure your teenager is set for success in school, sports and other extracurricular endeavors.
+An annual teen eye exam in Calgary can help ensure your teenager is set for success in school, sports and other extracurricular endeavors.
 This process is so important that Alberta Health will cover the cost of their eye exams until their 19th birthday.

 Optometrist answers to common questions about Teens and Vision: